usgs/shakemap-scenarios/README.md

 pdl_config: /home/shake/ProductClient/scenarioconfig.ini
 ```
 _If you mess this up, it creates havoc in COMCAT because of the complex nature
-of assocition, the lack of our ability to manually un-associate, and that we
+of association, the lack of our ability to manually un-associate, and that we
 cannot really delete anything.
 It is extremely difficult to fix._

 Unlike for older scenarios, we now have to also send an origin.
 Here is a script